Cambodian opposition rallies for second day after protest death

 The party has called for peaceful protest and said on Sunday it did not recognise the "small group of opportunists" who had stirred up trouble.

-The capital has been tense since the election but protests have been mostly calm until now and the security forces, prone to cracking down on dissent in the past, have been restrained.
+The capital has been tense since the election but protests had mostly been calm and the security forces, prone to cracking down on dissent in the past, had also been restrained.

+King Norodom Sihamoni had summoned Hun Sen and Sam Rainsy to a meeting on Saturday morning but it lasted just 30 minutes and apparently produced no results.

-Electoral authorities say Hun Sen's CPP won the election with 68 seats to the CNRP's 55, a much-reduced majority that, even before the protests, signalled dissatisfaction with Hun Sen's authoritarian rule despite rapid economic growth in a country seen for decades as a basket case.
+The electoral authorities say Hun Sen's Cambodian People's Party (CPP) won the election with 68 seats to the CNRP's 55, a much-reduced majority that, even before the protests, signalled dissatisfaction with Hun Sen's authoritarian rule despite rapid economic growth in a country seen for decades as a basket case.

-CNRP spokesman Yim Sovann told reporters after the meeting of the leaders that the protest rally would continue until Tuesday as planned and his party would still push for an inquiry into election irregularities before parliament starts next week.

-"We still have one more week before September 23," he said.
-"We'll work hard to find a solution acceptable to both sides."

 Analysts see the standoff as a war of attrition stacked in favour of a premier not known for compromise.